Floorlayer - textile and resilient (level 2)

 - Planning methods for flooring installation: phasing work and acclimatisation of materials before laying; type of contract and other works being undertaken.

-- Methods to remove and dispose new or existing flooring.
+- Methods to remove and dispose of new or existing flooring.

 - Time and task management techniques.